qawolf/qawolf/docs/docs/api.md

 - default: `false`

-Prevent the context from closing to help with debugging an error.
+Prevent the browser from closing to help with debugging an error.
 Open the [Chrome DevTools Console](https://developers.google.com/web/tools/chrome-devtools/console) to see logs from QA Wolf.
 Run `qaw_find()` in the console to re-run the last find.

 ### QAW_DISABLE_VIDEO_ARTIFACT

 - default: `false`

 Disable capturing a video / gif of the test.
-This is useful if you are a linux user and you want to interact with the context locally and store other artifacts (logs, etc).
-If you are on linux and set QAW_ARTIFACT_PATH but do not disable the video artifact, it will put the context on a virtual display to capture it so you will not be able to interact with it.
+This is useful if you are a linux user and you want to interact with the browser locally and store other artifacts (logs, etc).
+If you are on linux and set QAW_ARTIFACT_PATH but do not disable the video artifact, it will put the browser on a virtual display to capture it so you will not be able to interact with it.

 ### QAW_HEADLESS

 - default: `false`

-Run the context in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
+Run the browser in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
 This will disable video recording in CI.

 ### QAW_SLEEP_MS

 - default: `1000`

-The default time to sleep after an element is found for [FindElementOptions], and before closing the context.
+The default time to sleep after an element is found for [FindElementOptions], and before closing the browser.
 To run your tests as fast as possible, set `QAW_SLEEP_MS=0`.

 We default to 1s to: